 If you’ve read any of my previous articles regarding the AirPods Pro, you’ll know that I’ve been enjoying them a lot.
-Their sound, compact size, and instant connectivity to my iPhone make them a perfect portable companion for using them virtually anywhere, including the outdoors.
+Their sound, compact size, and instant connectivity to my iPhone make them a perfect portable companion for use virtually anywhere, including the outdoors.
 But this made me wonder…

 Can I wear AirPods Pro in the rain?
-According to Apple, the AirPods Pro are sweat and water resistant, but not completely waterproof, with a rating of IPX4.
+According to Apple, the AirPods Pro are sweat and water-resistant, but not completely waterproof, with an IP rating of IPX4.
 Depending on some scenarios, the AirPods Pro are designed to operate properly around light sweat or water splashes.
-This is separate of the charging case, which is not sweat, water resistant, or waterproof.
+This is separate from the charging case, which is not sweat, water-resistant, or waterproof.

 But First, Let’s Look at the AirPods Pro Areas Most Prone to Water Damage

 There are three crucial areas around the body of the AirPods Pro earbuds that are the most prone to letting water in and can damage the internal chip and electronics if too much gets in.

 Thanks to iFixit, we can get a closer look at a completely torn-down AirPods Pro earbud (both left and right are symmetrically identical in terms of design and function) and pinpoint exactly where water can most easily get in.

 First, and a brand new introduction for the AirPods lineup, is an oblong-shaped microphone that lines a portion of the outside of the earbud.
 This microphone is what controls the noise-cancellation for each bud by listening to how much, and what kind of noise is occurring around the listener.
 This then tunes the function to pipe in an equal, but opposite, frequency response to effectively cancel outside noise in your ears.

 As cool of technology as this is, it does present a new potential port that can be a vulnerable opening for water to get into, especially near or during water sports or workouts.